kennersoft/kennerpim/docs/en/user-guide/products.md

 ### Asset Relations

-> The `ASSET RELATIONS` panel is present on the product record detail view page only when the [TreoDAM module](https://treodam.com) is also installed in the TreoPIM system.
+> The `ASSET RELATIONS` panel is present on the product record detail view page only when the [TreoDAM module](https://treodam.com) is also installed in the KennerPim system.

 All the assets that are linked to the currently open product record are displayed on its [detail view](./views-and-panels.md#detail-view) page on the `ASSET RELATIONS` panel and include the following table columns:
 - Preview